Idle Hands: Plot

 In the film's conclusion, Anton is in a body-cast in the hospital, having given up heaven to stay with Molly, and Mick and Pnub are now his Guardian angels.
 When he is left alone in his room, Anton looks up and sees the message "I am under the bed" written on the ceiling.
-Mick and Pnub walk down the hall, pondering if they should tell Anton they were the ones that wrote the message, but decide against it, laughing.
+As Anton screams, Mick and Pnub walk down the hall, pondering if they should tell Anton they were the ones that wrote the message, but decide against it, laughing.

-In a post-credit scene, the voice of The Hand vows that he will be back telling Anton that "we all go a little crazy sometimes.
-Just don't look under the bed."